RickCarlino/KoalaCards/README.md

 The project is in a semi-public alpha phase.
 If you don't understand the instructions below, you might want to wait for the project to mature before proceeding.
 Please only contact me for help if you're a professional software developer.

-1. Ensure your Linux desktop has access to `node`, `play` and `ffmpeg`.
-If you don't have these installed, check Google for help.
-You can find out if you have them installed by running `which <app_name>`.
+1. Install NodeJS if you have not done so already.
 1. Clone this repo and `cd` in.
 1. Create an [OpenAI API key](https://platform.openai.com/account/api-keys).
 1. Create a [Google Cloud Service Account JSON credentials file](https://developers.google.com/workspace/guides/create-credentials)